tiprankstipranks

 The Company is exposed to credit risk on its trade accounts receivable, vendor non-trade receivables and prepayments related to long-term supply agreements, and this risk is heightened during periods when economic conditions worsen.

-The Company distributes its products and certain of its services through third-party cellular network carriers, wholesalers, retailers and resellers.
+The Company distributes its products and certain of its services through third-party cellular network carriers and other resellers.
 The Company also sells its products and services directly to small and mid-sized businesses and education, enterprise and government customers.
 A substantial majority of the Company's outstanding trade receivables are not covered by collateral, third-party bank support or financing arrangements, or credit insurance, and a significant portion of the Company's trade receivables can be concentrated within cellular network carriers or other resellers.
-The Company's exposure to credit and collectibility risk on its trade receivables is higher in certain international markets and its ability to mitigate such risks may be limited.
+The Company's exposure to credit and collectibility risk on its trade receivables is higher in certain international markets.
 The Company also has unsecured vendor non-trade receivables resulting from purchases of components by outsourcing partners and other vendors that manufacture subassemblies or assemble final products for the Company.
 In addition, the Company has made prepayments associated with long-term supply agreements to secure supply of inventory components.
-As of September 28, 2024, the Company's vendor non-trade receivables and prepayments related to long-term supply agreements were concentrated among a few individual vendors located primarily in Asia.
-While the Company has procedures to monitor and limit exposure to credit risk on its trade and vendor non-trade receivables, as well as long-term prepayments, there can be no assurance such procedures will effectively limit its credit risk and avoid losses.
+As of September 27, 2025, the Company's vendor non-trade receivables were concentrated among a few individual vendors located primarily in Asia.
+If the Company is unable to monitor and limit exposure to credit risk on its trade and vendor non-trade receivables, as well as long-term prepayments, the Company's results of operations, financial condition and stock price could be materially adversely affected.

 Capital Markets - Risk 2